 Photo, video, audio, print on textile

-The project implemented within “Coming Out of Isolation: Through Art to Visibility” art residency organized by IZOLYATSIA and KYIVPRIDE NGO with the support of the EVZ Foundation.
+The project was implemented within the "Coming Out of Isolation: Through Art to Visibility" art residency organized by IZOLYATSIA and KYIVPRIDE NGO with the support of the EVZ Foundation.

 The LGBT+ community representatives became central figures of the project We Were Here.
 They were engaged in ATO and currently take part in JFO (Joint Forces Operation) as soldiers and volunteers.
 The collision, conflict and merge of these identities is reflected in a series of portraits.